 - Staff and providers are screened for symptoms each day and are required to take appropriate self-quarantine actions if they feel ill, all pursuant to guidance from the Centers for Disease Control (CDC).

-- All staff that come in close contact with a patient will be given a N95 mask to use.
+- All staff that come in close contact with a patient will be required to wear a mask and use a N95 mask during procedures.
 All Estheticians will be required to wear a N95 mask when treating patients.

 In the exam room: